factana/glcd-128x64-library-python/readme.md

 # JHD128x64E
-A simple library for JHD128x64E GLCD, This library is used to drive JHD128x64E GLCD which has 2 KS0108 Chips, This library can display all Alphabets in English language both CAPS and small, numbers from 0 to 9 and and standard special characters.
+A simple library for JHD128x64E GLCD, This library is used to drive JHD128x64E GLCD which has 2 KS0108 Chips, This library can display all Alphabets in English language both CAPS and small, numbers from 0 to 9 and standard special characters.

 # Datasheet of JHD128X64E GLCD